vackosar/vackosar.github.io/_posts/2022-04-13-openai-dall-e-2-and-dall-e-1.md

 ---
-title: "OpenAI's DALL-E 2 And DALL-E 1"
+title: "OpenAI's DALL-E 2 and DALL-E 1"
 description: "Quick explanation of DALL-E 2 and DALL-E 1, background and related models CLIP, and GLIDE"
 layout: post
 categories: ml